uviclibraries/raspberrypi/index.md

 Participants will be able to know and do the following by the end of this workshop:

 1. Setup the Raspberry Pi hardware and software.
+2. Configure Raspberry Pi graphics settings.
+3. Use RetroPi Controls.
+4. Create a Phython script and edit in Nano.
+5. Manipulate GPIO (general purpose input or output) controls.
-2. Have a basic understanding of terminal commands to navigate and move files.
+6. Have a basic understanding of terminal commands to navigate and move files.
+7. Make changes with Electronics and voice controls.
-3. Terminal commands for updating and upgrading the Raspberry Pi.
+8. Connect microphone and speakers to Raspberry Pi.
-4. Editing files with Nano.
-5. Cut and paste programming and editing with terminal-based text editors.
+11. Cut and paste programming and editing with terminal-based text editors.
-6. Be able to wire simple breadboard circuits with an introductory level understanding of electronics.
+12. Be able to wire simple breadboard circuits with an introductory level understanding of electronics.
-7. Have an understanding of what types of problems can be solved with a Raspberry Pi.
-8. Complete one of the following projects
+14. Complete one of the following projects
    - Chromium Kiosk Computer: [https://pimylifeup.com/raspberry-pi-kiosk/](https://pimylifeup.com/raspberry-pi-kiosk/){:target="_blank"}
    - Spotify Jukebox: [https://pimylifeup.com/raspberry-pi-spotify/](https://pimylifeup.com/raspberry-pi-spotify/){:target="_blank"}
    - NearbyAirtraffic Tracker: [https://pimylifeup.com/raspberry-pi-flightradar24/](https://pimylifeup.com/raspberry-pi-flightradar24/){:target="_blank"}